All About Budgets6 Consequences Of Not Using A Family Budget

 9. Total Expenses Paid Out: Calculated is $10,394.54 (total net monthly income) – $852.91 (projected expenses) – $1379.09 (savings to emergency fund) = $8162.54

-10. Actual Cash Savings going into Emergency Savings: Calculated is $10,392.54 (total monthly net income) – $8162.54 (actual expenses paid out for the month) – $852.91 (projected expenses) = $ 1379.09
+10. Actual Cash Savings going into Emergency Savings: Calculated is $10,392.54 (total monthly net income) – $8162.54 (actual expenses paid out for the month) – $852.91 (costs projected) = $ 1379.09

 Monthly Budget and Actual Budget

-Below you will see two tables, one is our monthly budget and the other is our actual budget.
+Below, you will see two tables; one is our monthly budget, and the other is our actual budget.

-Since May 2014 we’ve been mortgage-free so much of our money will be directed at savings, investments, and renovations.
+Since May 2014, we’ve been mortgage-free, so much of our money will be directed at savings, investments, and renovations.

-I appreciate that you enjoy this budget update each month but I do hope you view this as an educational tool rather than comparing your financial numbers as our situations are all unique.
+Still, I hope you view this as an educational tool rather than comparing your financial numbers, as our situations are unique.

 Spending less than we earn and budgeting has been the easiest way for us to pay down debt and save money.